planetscale/docs/docs/tutorials/connect-rails-app.md

    ```

 {% callout %}
-You can also create passwords in the PlanetScale dashboard, as documented [in our Creating a password documentation](/docs/concepts/connection-strings#creating-a-password).
+**Note**: You can also create passwords in the PlanetScale dashboard, as documented [in our Creating a password documentation](/docs/concepts/connection-strings#creating-a-password).
 {% /callout %}

 ## Configure Rails and PlanetScale